 Primary Language Version

 Each time you create a version of content in a new language, you'll be prompted to choose if you want to populate the content from the existing default language content in another language.
 To preserve the placement of links, images, files and other references in the file, choose Yes.
 You can still choose to replace the file in the secondary language version, once created.

 Here are the resulting file paths for the default and secondary language versions of the file:

 Secondary Language Resource Link:

-As many language versions for files/content can be created for as many language versions have been added to the System→Languages portlet.
+As many language versions for files/content can be created for as many language versions have been added to the Types & Tags -> Languages tool.